MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 1. Switch to **LON-CL2**.

-2. On LON-CL2, in the Edge browser, you should have a tab open containing with Lynne Robbins' Outlook mailbox from the prior lab exercise.
+2. On LON-CL2, in the Edge browser, you should have a tab open containing Lynne Robbins' Outlook mailbox from the prior lab exercise.
 In Lynne's Outlook Inbox, you should see the email that was sent by the Attack Simulator that's from **klemens@tailspintoys.com**.
 The subject of the email is **Free toy giveaway promotion from Tailspin Toys**.
 Select the email to open it and review the details in the body of the message.

-	**NOTE!** It can take up to 15 minutes for the email to arrive.
+	**NOTE:** It can take up to 15 minutes for the email to arrive.
 Wait for the email before proceeding.

 8. Select the link that is included in the email.
 Even though you know this is a Drive-by URL attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign. <br/>